jaquelineesteves/e-commerce-ORM/README.md

   ![MIT](https://img.shields.io/static/v1?label=License&message=MIT&color=blue)

   ## Description
-   It's a back-end application that the User can see, add, update and delete products, categories and tags from an e commerce, this application uses postgres, sequelize and npm express.
+   As showing in #videos It's a REST API back-end application that the User can see, add, update and delete products, categories and tags from an e commerce, this application uses postgres, sequelize and npm express.js.

   ## Table of Contents
   * [Installation](#installation)